 Alternative resolution

-In some cases relating to harassment, it will be appropriate for students who are unhappy with the behaviour of another student to try to resolve the matter themselves directly with the other student.
+In some cases relating to harassment, students who are unhappy with the behaviour of another student may want to try to resolve the matter themselves directly with the other student.

-If seeking alternative resolution in this way, however, a student is advised to seek support on a confidential basis from a College Tutor, the Senior Tutor or another staff member, either to help them to work out what to say or to accompany them when they meet the person they are complaining about.
+If seeking alternative resolution in this way, h a student is advised to seek support on a confidential basis from a College Tutor, the Senior Tutor or another staff member, either to help them to work out what to say, or to accompany them when they meet the person they are complaining about.
 Because of the possibility of counter-accusation or recrimination, Complainants are advised to alert a supporting person, such as their Tutor, to the problem before approaching the person concerned, even if they feel able to take this action on their own.

 Students should be encouraged to try to describe the behaviour very precisely, including where and when it happened.
 Students should also make it clear how they feel about what has happened, and describe the effect it is having on them.
 Finally, they should be encouraged to say precisely what they want to happen going forward.

-If a direct approach has been tried and has not worked, or if a student does not feel able to make such an approach, the College Tutor or other College advisor may be able to seek to resolve the problem on their behalf.
-The College might also propose that both parties agree to co-operate with an independent mediator seeking to mediate the University offers a mediation service could be used (see Appendix) in cases where the College is not able to provide a mediator.
+If a direct approach has been tried and has not worked, or if a student does not wish to make such an approach, the College Tutor or other College advisor may be able to seek to resolve the problem on their behalf.
+The College might also propose that both parties agree to co-operate with an independent mediator seeking to mediate – the University offers a mediation service that could be used (see Appendix A) in cases where the College is not able to provide a mediator.

-If an attempt at an informal, alternative resolution has not had or would not have the desired effect, or if this approach would be inappropriate, a student can make a formal complaint to the College or to the University.
+If an attempt at alternative resolution has not resolved the issue to the satisfaction of the Complainant, the Complainant can raise a formal complaint to the College or to the University.
+However, there is no requirement that an attempt at alternative resolution has been made before a formal complaint is raised.

 Raising a formal complaint

-Complaints can be raised under either the College or University procedures, but not both.
-All complaints about harassment or sexual misconduct, whether they are raised with College or with the University, will be considered on a case-by-case basis as to which is the most appropriate procedure for consideration.
+Complaints can be raised under either the College or the University procedures, but not both.
+All complaints about harassment or sexual misconduct, whether they are raised with the College or with the University, will be considered on a case-by-case basis as to which is the most appropriate procedure for consideration.

 If the complaint is about harassment, students are normally expected to use a College procedure, and students at any College may use this procedure to raise a complaint about the behaviour of a student or students at X College.
-If the complaint is about the behaviour of a student at another College, it should be possible to raise it under that student’s College’s procedure
+If the complaint is about the behaviour of a student at another College, it may be possible to raise it under that student’s College’s procedure; if this is not possible, the University’s procedure can be used to raise such a complaint.

-Complaints against students from more than one College, or involving members of a University club or society, would normally be expected to be raised under the University procedure because of the likely complexity of such cases.
+X College and the University expect that complaints against students from more than one College, or involving members of a University club or society, would normally be raised under the University’s procedure because of the likely complexity of such cases.

-X College and the University expect that complaints about sexual misconduct will usually be directed to the University’s procedure.
+Subject to the views and wishes of the Complainant, X College and the University anticipate that complaints about sexual misconduct will usually be directed to the University’s procedure.

+The College will provide pastoral support, as desired, to any X College student involved in the University procedure, whether as a Complainant or as a Respondent.

 How to make a complaint to the University